Changes

 (1995) encourages what she terms "sheltered instruction."

-teach concepts rather than verbal instruction or textbooks.
+concepts rather than verbal instruction or textbooks.
+The teacher

-The teacher is encouraged to allow the students to successfully
+is encouraged to allow the students to successfully discover concepts

-(p.
+just English" (p.
 25).
-The idea of using more manipulatives for self-discovery
+The idea of using more manipulatives

-is further supported by Keegan (1995).
-Keegan compares the student-centered
+for self-discovery is further supported by Keegan (1995).
+Keegan

-and teacher-centered classrooms in what he calls discovery versus
+in what he calls discovery versus didactic instructional methods.

-didactic instructional methods.
-He concludes that the discovery
+He concludes that the discovery or student-centered classroom

 To

-the role of leader in her classroom.
-The first step in classroom
+role of leader in her classroom.
+The first step in classroom leadership

-leadership is building confidence and trust between student
+is building confidence and trust between student and teacher and

 Trust